AhmedAbbas01/CARLA2Real-ADAS/README.md

   keywords={Photorealism;Training;Semantics;Rendering (computer graphics);Games;Image segmentation;Pipelines;Photorealism enhancement;photorealism;image-to-image translation;style transfer},
   doi={10.1109/TPAMI.2022.3166687}}
 ```
-For the REGEN and HyPER-GAN models that are also supported in CARLA2Real, use the following citations:
+For the REGEN, HyPER-GAN, Hybrid-Sim2Real methods that are also supported in CARLA2Real, use the following citations:

 ```
 @ARTICLE{11373202,